srinivashappy/ncss/README.md

 Massive CSS on **larger projects** used to cause issues:

-- Team members without uniform conventions
+- Teamwork without uniform conventions
 - Missing context to the project's layout and structure
-- Big ball of mud (lack of modularization)
+- Big ball of mud instead of modularization
 - Lack of inline documentation